Dewdrop-fish/Actions_JNU_Health_Check-in-1/README.md

    - `USERNAME`: account
    - `PASSWORD`: Password
    - `SCKEY`: Server Chan SCKEY, used for WeChat push results.
-(Optional) [Server Chan](https://sct.ftqq.com/) -(The "student ID" and "password" here are references to the websites [Jinan University Student Health Check-in](https://stuhealth.jnu.edu.cn)
+(Optional) [Server Chan](https://sct.ftqq.com/)
+   - The "student ID" and "password" here should references to the websites [Jinan University Student Health Check-in](https://stuhealth.jnu.edu.cn)

 ## Tips
 * To prevent unnecessary workflow runs, scheduled workflows may be disabled automatically.
 When a public repository is forked, scheduled workflows are disabled by default.
 In a public repository, scheduled workflows are automatically disabled when no repository activity has occurred in 60 days.
-You may change the readme file to keep the action running every 60 days.
+You may change the Readme.md file every 60 days prevent this.

 ## Stop/Delete
 * Go to `Actions` page，click `All workflows`->`Auto-checkin`->`•••`->`Disable workflow`
-*Go to `Settings` page，click`Delete this repository` to delete this repo
+* Go to `Settings` page，click`Delete this repository` to delete this repo

 ## Attention
 * If you have already clocked in on the same day, the program will automatically exit without repeating clocking in.